Palestinian kills 1 after ramming truck into soldiers at West Bank checkpoint and is fatally shot

 The checkpoint where the truck rammed the soldiers is on a major highway leading from central Israel through the West Bank and into Jerusalem and is next to the Israeli city of Modiin.
 The checkpoint is typically packed with commuters and security guards or soldiers.

 Palestinian assaults against Israelis have spiked alongside Israel's intensification of arrest raids in the West Bank since early last year.
-Some 30 people have been killed in Palestinian attacks against Israelis since the start of 2023.
+More than 30 people have been killed in Palestinian attacks against Israelis since the start of 2023.

 The near-nightly raids have fueled tensions in the region and have ushered in some of the worst fighting between Israel and the Palestinians in the West Bank since the last Palestinian uprising in the early 2000s.

-Nearly 180 Palestinians have been killed in the violence, about half of them affiliated with militant groups, according to a tally by The Associated Press.
+More than 180 Palestinians have been killed in the violence, with nearly half of them affiliated with militant groups, according to a tally by The Associated Press.
 Israel says most of those killed were militants, but stone-throwing youths protesting the incursions as well as people not involved in the confrontations have also died.

 Israel says the raids are meant to dismantle militant networks and thwart future attacks.
 Palestinians say the raids undermine their security forces, inspire more militancy and entrench Israeli control over lands they seek for a hoped-for future state.